terraform-ibm-modules/terraform-ibm-toolkit-hpcs-initialization/README.md

 ## Validation Steps:

-1. HPCS initialization

-* HPCS initialization can be validated by running following command and should be able provide the details as bellow.
+* HPCS initialization: HPCS initialization can be validated by running following command and should be able provide the details as bellow.

 ```hcl
 ==> ibmcloud tke cryptounit-add